Student activism in the Philippines (1965–1972): Calls for radical change

 The political value of students was recognized more by the Americans who realized that students were adept as publicity (propaganda) and pressure groups for government reforms and against the PKP-led Huk rebellion of the 1950s.
-The Party only began recognizing their importance in the 1960s when self-taught Marxists spearheaded an anti-clerical and nationalist campaign at the University of the Philippines.
+The PKP only began recognizing their importance in the 1960s when self-taught Marxists spearheaded an anti-clerical and nationalist campaign at the University of the Philippines.
 Radicals who were brought into the Party's fold formed Kabataang Makabayan (KM) in 1964.

 Shortly thereafter, however, this youth faction was expelled from the party.
-Led by Jose Maria Sison, they "re-established" the CPP/PKP, calling it the Communist Party of the Philippines—Marxist–Leninist–Mao Zedong Thought (CPP-MLM), setting themselves apart from the original, lesser-known party solely known today as the Partido Komunista ng Pilipinas-1930 (PKP-1930).

-What became the CPP-MLM's most immediate concern was cadre recruitment and training; being a party composed of practically urban intellectuals and students who lacked revolutionary experience.
+Led by Jose Maria Sison, they split from the PKP and formed the Communist Party of the Philippines along the lines of Marxist–Leninist–Mao Zedong Thought.
+This new party's most immediate concern was cadre recruitment and training; being a party composed of practically urban intellectuals and students who lacked revolutionary experience.

-Some notable events leading up to the declaration of martial law

-The First Quarter Storm

-The nationwide student demonstration that took place on January 26, 1970, proved how militant student organizations had achieved a high level of organization and commitment from its followers.
-The violent demonstrations that would extend to March of that same year would become known as the First Quarter Storm.
+"Radical" groups

+Groups considered "radical" at the time included: